the-via/website/docs/v3_changes.md

 ## Introduction

-In VIA Version 1,the UI and the keyboard definitions were entirely self-contained (i.e. hard-coded).
+In VIA Version 1, the UI and the keyboard definitions were entirely self-contained (i.e. hard-coded).
 Adding new keyboards requires changing code and rebuilding/releasing the app.

 VIA Version 2 moved the keyboard definitions into externally defined files, which are stored in a GitHub repository.
-The keyboard definitions are served to the VIA client at run-time.
+The keyboard definitions are served to the VIA client at runtime.
 This allowed anyone to add new keyboards to VIA without requiring changing the source and rebuilding/releasing the app.

 VIA Version 2 keyboard definitions include layout options and control of lighting, but definitions were restricted to the existing UI elements.

 VIA Version 3 is a refactoring of how the UI works in VIA, to allow fully customized UI within VIA to control firmware parameters like lighting, but also **any custom feature** implemented in the firmware, either in QMK Core or at the keyboard level.
 It works by defining what UI elements VIA should show, and binding those UI elements to IDs, which VIA will use in communication with the firmware.

+This page documents the historical transition from V2 to V3 definitions and VIA protocol 11.
+For capabilities added after the original V3 release, see [Changes Since VIA Version 3](post_v3_changes).

 ## Keyboard Definition Changes for VIA V2 to V3